MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-programs.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 Prevents users from viewing or installing published programs from the network.

 This setting prevents users from accessing the "Get Programs" page from the Programs Control Panel in Category View, Programs and Features in Classic View and the "Install a program from the network" task.
 The "Get Programs" page lists published programs and provides an easy way to install them.